Following Australia’s lead, Sweden was the second country in the world to introduce an eco-tourism charter.

 Eco-tourism in Sweden

 Nature’s Best tours, trips and active holidays are the best way to enjoy Sweden’s great outdoors responsibly and to benefit the environment you find yourself in, local business, local people and their culture.
 It’s pretty simple really; you should book your trip through one of their approved tour operators.
 The range of activities on offer is amazing; dogsledding in the Arctic Circle, timber-rafting in Värmland, oyster and lobster ‘safaris’ in West Sweden, sea kayaking and a host of others.
-We did say it was amazing.

 Check the label